 pBonnie & clyde Vintage hot rod racingœ

-THE STORY
+OUR STORY

 For years, Andreas Ullstein had a strong desire to take part in beach races with a vintage hot rod.
 After searching for a long time, he was fortunate to find two vintage hot rods in the USA, each with an impressive history.
 He shared his dream with his friend Ken Robinson, who eagerly agreed to join him on this life-time adventure.
 Inspired by their shared passion, Andreas came up with the idea of forming a multicolored team named "Bonnie & Clyde Vintage Hot Rod Racing" and to compete in beach races all over Europe.
 Ken and Andreas are dedicated collectors of classic cars and passionate enthusiasts of vintage hot rods, as well as all kinds of retro racing events.